juju/docs/src/en/help-oracle.md

     At time of writing, Trusty and Xenial are the two most recent Ubuntu LTS releases.

-Go ahead and select a compatible image from among the official Ubuntu images (orange Ubuntu logo), accept Oracle's terms and conditions, and click 'Install'.
+Select a compatible image from among the official Ubuntu images (orange Ubuntu logo), accept Oracle's terms and conditions, and click 'Install'.
 Repeat the process for each desired image.
 These installed images will end up under 'Private Images' in the menu on the left:

 ![List private images](./media/oracle_create-instance-private-2.png)